bleurubin/multitenantsample/README.md

 # multitenantsample

 Sample rest-api multitenant application demonstrating mongodb multitenant functionality.
 TenantId is specified in the subdomain.
+Standard REST interface to the /foos endpoint.

 ##Installation